 Unlike the reading and math subtest, where you can get a general idea of what your score will be thanks to their 50-item multiple-choice format, the essay writing portion of the CBEST may as well give you 10 points if you fail to meet its scoring criteria.

-In fact, the length of your essay will only have a minor influence on your score, and trying to brute force this part of the exam by writing five pages’ worth of barely relevant information may cause more harm than good.
+According to experts from essaywritinghelp.pro, the length of your essay will only have a minor influence on your score, and trying to brute force this part of the exam by writing five pages’ worth of barely relevant information may cause more harm than good.

 Based on available resources and information regarding the subtest’s nature, it is actually possible for test-takers to get full points just by writing five paragraphs.